jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 }
 ```

->But trust me on this: we're going to make these methods do more shortly, so get it right now and it will save refactoring later.
+>But trust me on this: _we're going to make these methods do more shortly, so get it right now and it will save refactoring later._

+:white_check_mark: Added but not implemented yet.

+>With those two in place, our contact checking method almost writes itself.
 >
->With those two in place, our contact checking method almost writes itself.
-We'll get told which two bodies collided, and the contact method needs to determine which one is the ball so that it can call collisionBetween() with the correct parameters.
-This is as simple as checking the names of both properties to see which is the ball, so here's the new method to do contact checking:
+>We'll get told which two bodies collided, and the contact method needs to determine which one is the ball so that it can call `collisionBetween()` with the correct parameters. **This is as simple as checking the names of both properties to see which is the ball,** so here's the new method to do contact checking:

 ```swift
 func didBegin(_ contact: SKPhysicsContact) {